Group-Equivariant Diffusion Models for Lattice Field Theory: Introduction

-In this work, we introduce a new framework for symmetry-preserving diffusion processes for sampling in lattice field theory.
+In this work, we introduce a new framework for sampling in lattice field theory with symmetry-preserving diffusion processes.
 We apply our method to two primary examples: scalar field theory and Abelian gauge theory in two spacetime dimensions.
-The main features of our framework are: \begin{itemize} \item \textbf{Generalized diffusion processes:} We present a novel formalism for stochastic processes which clarifies the role of reversibility in diffusion processes and supports Langevin-based predictor-corrector methods.
-Our treatment also encompasses both the variance-preserving and variance-expanding pictures of diffusion. \item \textbf{Group symmetries of the score:} A key theoretical result derived in this paper is the transformation law of score functions under general group actions, for which we provide a formal proof in Appendix~\ref{apx:score_func_symmetries}.
-We discuss this transformation law for several different groups, including the two main examples studied in this paper: $\mathbb{Z}_2$ and ${\rm U}(1)$, as well as ${\rm SU}(N)$.
-We also provide interpretations of this general result for cases where the underlying data occupies different spaces, such as group manifolds or Lie algebras. \item \textbf{Exactly symmetric implementations:} We develop group-equivariant score networks with exact $\mathbb{Z}_2$ and ${\rm U}(1)$ equivariance, and partial translation equivariance.
-Unlike previous approaches relying on approximate symmetry enforcement via data augmentation, our approach enforces symmetry exactly by construction. \item \textbf{Force-improved score matching:} We introduce \emph{force-improved score matching} as a new objective function which augments the traditional score matching training procedure by additionally constraining the learned score to match the theory's force field.
-This acts as a form of regularization, which corrects the score network at the endpoint of the denoising trajectory and empirically yields higher sample quality in our experiments. \end{itemize}
+The main features of our framework are: \begin{itemize} \item \textbf{Generalized diffusion processes:} we present a formalism for stochastic processes which clarifies the role of reversibility in diffusion processes and supports Langevin-based predictor-corrector methods.
+Our treatment also encompasses both the variance-preserving and variance-expanding pictures of diffusion. \item \textbf{Equivariance of score functions:} a key theoretical result derived in this paper is the transformation law of score functions under general symmetry group actions, proved in appendix~\ref{apx:score_func_symmetries}.
+We discuss this transformation law for abstract groups, including the two main examples studied in this paper: $\mathbb{Z}_2$ and ${\rm U}(1)$.
+We also provide interpretations of this general result for cases where the underlying data occupies different spaces, such as group manifolds or Lie algebras. \item \textbf{Exact symmetry:} we develop group-equivariant score networks with exact $\mathbb{Z}_2$ and ${\rm U}(1)$ equivariance, and partial translation equivariance.
+Unlike previous approaches relying on approximate symmetry enforcement via data augmentation, our implementations enforce symmetry by construction. \item \textbf{Force-guided score matching:} we introduce a new objective function which augments the traditional score matching training procedure by additionally constraining the learned score to match the theory's force field.
+This acts as a form of physics-informed guidance, which corrects the score network at the endpoint of the denoising trajectory and yields higher sample quality in our experiments. \end{itemize}